 How Does Buffett Screen for Stocks?

-How To Build A Buffett/Graham Stock Screener
+How To Build A Buffett & Graham Stock Screener

 1. Understand What Buffett & Graham Look For In Stocks

-This first step looks at the key financial metrics to screen the stocks against.
-The most detailed analysis of Buffett’s investing methodology is outlined in the book “The New Buffettology” by his daughter Mary Buffett.
-We will use the Buffettology book, plus the two most important criteria created by his mentor, the great Benjamin Graham, Fair Value (Intrinsic Value) and Margin of Safety.
+This first step looks at the key financial metrics against which to screen the stocks.
+His daughter Mary Buffett’s book The New Buffettology outlines the most detailed analysis of Buffett’s investing methodology.
+We will use the Buffettology book, plus the two most important criteria created by his mentor, the great Benjamin Graham: Fair Value (Intrinsic Value)ย and Margin of Safety.

 Look for a Fair Value Higher Than The Current Stock Price